Event box

 Accommodations Available High & Low Sensory Stimulation Maker STEAM

-In collaboration with postdoctoral researchers at Duke University, join us on Saturday, December 6th from 10-12pm to learn the basics of neuroscience through hands-on mini labs with instruction.
+In collaboration with postdoctoral researchers at Duke University, join us on Saturday, December 6th from 10am-12pm to learn the basics of neuroscience through hands-on mini labs with instruction.
 Join Duke researchers to measure your own muscle signals and brain signals!
 We’ll discuss how your nervous system transmits sensory and motor signals, how you can measure them electrically, and how you can use them to control a game.

-Recommended for 7th-12th grade students.
+Recommended for 7th-12th grade students and adults.

 If you have any accessibility questions or accommodation needs, please contact us at Maker_STEAM@dconc.gov.
 We ask that all requests be made at least 3 business days prior to the event to ensure we can provide the best accommodations possible!